The Great Indian Family: Theatrical

 The film was theatrically released on 22 September 2023.

 Home media

 The film premiered on Amazon Prime Video on 17 November 2023.
 The film premiered on Star Gold Network on 18 February 2024.

 Reception

-On the review aggregator website Rotten Tomatoes, 45% of 11 critics' reviews are positive, with an average rating of 5.2/10.
+Critical response

-Dhaval Roy of The Times of India gave the film 2.5/5 stars stating, "The Great Indian Family has a genuine message but fall short in execution."
-In a review from The Indian Express, Shubhra Gupta gave the film 1.5/5 stars and critiqued, "If you want to be brave, the writing needs to match: here, even such wonderful actors like Kumud Mishra, Manoj Pahwa, Sadi Siddiqui stand no chance.
-Neither does the always watchable Vicky Kaushal."
+Bollywood Hungama gave the film 2 out of 5 stars, writing "On the whole, THE GREAT INDIAN FAMILY rests on a promising storyline but fails to impress since the script and goings-on don’t pack a punch.
+At the box office, the film will struggle due to a lack of awareness".
+Dhaval Roy of The Times of India gave the film 2.5/5 stars writing, "The Great Indian Family has a genuine message but fall short in execution".
+Shubhra Gupta of The Indian Express gave the film 1.5/5 stars and critiqued, "If you want to be brave, the writing needs to match: here, even such wonderful actors like Kumud Mishra, Manoj Pahwa, Sadiya Siddiqui stand no chance.
+Neither does the always watchable Vicky Kaushal".
+Devesh Sharma of Filmfare gave 3/5 stars writing "The film must be watched for the important message it conveys.
+Religious harmony is the need of the hour and should always be preserved".